Industry in Argentina: Key challenges

 Argentina’s industrial base is large and diverse but faces several structural challenges.
 Tax issues for Argentine industry include distortionary export taxes, lack of harmonization across provinces and municipalities, taxes on purchases of foreign currency, and administrative burden.
 Out of 150 taxes that apply to the business sector, only 12 contribute 95% of revenue; the remainder contribute minimal revenue but distort product markets and raise compliance costs.

-Competitiveness is a problem.
+Competitiveness remains a challenge.
 The CEO of Toyota Argentina has stated that the company is not competitive as an exporter even though its main assembly plant exports 80% of its production.

 To improve competitiveness for small and medium-sized manufacturers, the Milei administration has proposed a "mini RIGI" with incentives.

 Recent trends

 Argentine manufacturers have been badly impacted by the recent economic crisis, with the national statistics agency reporting that industrial production decreased by 14.8% in May 2024 vs. May 2023.
 The decline was broad-based with electronics and tools production down by 28%, motor vehicles down 19%, and metals and machinery down 17% vs. a year earlier.

-Agrifood sector is prospering with the end of drought conditions.
+The Agrifood sector has benefited from the end of drought conditions.
 Soybean crushing is expected to grow by 44% in 2024.

-Collapsing demand in Argentina's domestic market has hurt locally owned small and medium-sized industrial enterprises.
+Declining demand in Argentina's domestic market has hurt locally owned small and medium-sized industrial enterprises.
 In a May 2024 survey conducted by the Industriales Pymes Argentinos association, 70% of respondents described their situation as "bad" or "very bad", with 55% expecting conditions to worsen over the next 12 months.
 The head of the Cámara de la Industria de la Indumentaria, a textile industry association, estimated in March 2024 that 160 textile manufacturers had closed since the beginning of the year in the province of Santa Fe alone, eliminating over 100,000 jobs.
 The suspension of all federal public works contracts has similarly hurt businesses in the construction supply chain, including asphalt and concrete manufacturers.

 The food sector has seen Argentina's two largest corporate bankruptcies.
 Molino Cañuelas, Argentina's largest flour producer, has operated under bankruptcy protection since 2019.
 As of August 2024, creditors were reviewing the company's latest proposal to restructure US$1.2 billion in debt.
 Vicentin, once considered a "crown jewel" of the soybean processing industry, defaulted on US$1.5 billion in debt in 2019 amid allegations of financial impropriety by its controlling shareholders; as of September 2024, an Argentine court was reviewing a rescue proposal by agribusiness giants Bunge Global and Viterra.